Geocortex Workflow Help

 Sign in if you are prompted.

-When you close the Welcome panel, Designer will have a new, blank workflow ready for you to work on.
+Designer opens a new, blank workflow.
 The Start block is the beginning of the workflow.

 The Toolbox at the left contains activities, the building blocks of a workflow.
 Each activity represents a unit of work, for example, one activity sets the map extent, while another activity buffers a point on the map.
 To build a workflow, you drag activities from the Toolbox onto the design surface and connect them into a flowchart.